Skip to main content

 Storage model

-- Connect your own BI tools (Metabase, Grafana, Superset) directly to the
+• Connect your own BI tools (Metabase, Grafana, Superset) directly to the nightowl schema.

 Retention

-Issue records themselves are never auto-pruned — resolving an issue doesn’t delete its history.
-Only the raw occurrence rows are subject to retention.
+Resolving an issue doesn’t delete its history.
+Only the raw occurrence rows feeding the fingerprint are subject to retention.

 Pruning

-The nightowl:prune artisan command deletes rows older than the configured retention for each table.
+The nightowl:prune artisan command deletes rows older than NIGHTOWL_RETENTION_DAYS (or --days=N to override for one run).
 Schedule it alongside your other Laravel scheduled tasks:

 // app/Console/Kernel.php